rolivieri/fabric-state-manager/README.md

 ```

 ### Steps
-1) Once you have cloned this repository, navigate to its root folder and execute the commands shown below to compile and test the `RemoverCC` chaincode component:
+1) Once you have cloned this repository into your GO workspace, navigate to its root folder and execute the commands shown below to compile and test the `RemoverCC` chaincode component:

 ```
 $ pwd
-/Users/olivieri/git/fabric-state-manager
+/Users/olivieri/go/fabric-state-manager
 $ ls -la
 total 88
 drwxr-xr-x   8 olivieri  staff    256 Aug 27 13:00 .